ali-karimkhani/master_of_puppets/README.md

 ```

 ## Travis-CI
-You can see a build status on Travis-CI: https://travis-ci.org/ali-karimkhani/master_of_puppets
+You can see a build status on Travis-CI: https://travis-ci.org/ali-karimkhani/master_of_puppets.
+If the build will be success you should see the result of `curl localhost:8080` something like this:
+`Hi there, This is served from testing-worker-linux-docker-4f9c9dca-3389-linux-6!`